NessJade96/Book-Search-Engine-GraphQL-MERN/README.md

 5. In the savedBooks.js file I converted the functions with useQuery(GET_ME), and useMutation(REMOVE_BOOK), to update the GraphQL database.

+6. The login and add user pages/requests converted over to GraphQL queries and mutations.

 Thank you, Vanessa Bloom <(^.^)>